Although drones are becoming safer all the time crashes are almost inevitable, especially for first time flyers.

-DroneTrader.com is basically the AutoTrader.com for used, broken and salvaged drones.
+DroneTrader.com is basically the AutoTrader.com for used, broken and custom drones.

 New listings are moderated prior to going live on the site in order to weed out much of the spam that seems to plague other classifieds sites.

-Cons: The DroneTrader network is relatively new (launched around August of 2018) and therefore does not have nearly the traffic that eBay or Craigslist has (at the time of this writing only around 60,000-70,000 visitors/month instead of millions).
+Cons: The DroneTrader network is relatively new (launched around August of 2018) and therefore does not have nearly the traffic that eBay or Craigslist has.
 The visitors that do however visit the DroneTrader network are there for one reason alone: the buying and selling of second hand drones.

 Craigslist is one of the largest classifieds sites of our time and is the go-to for many people looking to sell used items.
 Like DroneTrader, it is free to list on the site and your items are typically seen by a lot of people.